kevin-coyle/dockerwordpress/readme.md

-#Multi Container Drupal 7
+#Multi Container Wordpress
-This repo cotains a Dockerfile and docker-compose file which should help with Drupal 7 contrib and custom development.
+This repo cotains a Dockerfile and docker-compose file which should help with Wordpress development.

 ##Getting started
 To begin you will need